-Over millennium, and based on the premise that the body is designed to heal itself, therapeutic cannabis remains a powerful catalyst for healing.
+Over millennium, based on the premise that the body is designed to heal itself, therapeutic cannabis remains a powerful catalyst for healing.
 The plant inspires a change of heart and mind by transforming stress, discouragement, pain and several diseases to the felt sense of wellness.

 It’s no mistake that at this point in time when so much of our natural, worldly and personal-internal systems are out of whack, the cannabis plant makes a strong and confident re-entry to North American society.

 Its ancient, historical role is as an agent of change to help restore a primary building block for a quality life: resiliant balance (homeostasis)

 Cannabis, Cannabis L, is the botanical name of a plant in the cannabaceae small family of plants, one of the oldest cultivated and legal crops.

 Cannabis has served as a potent and versatile plant for both its health benefits and multiple commercial applications over the course of human history.

 Some date it back to 26,900 BC from a hemp rope found in Czechoslovakia in 1997.
 Others cite Mongolia in 1200 BC or Egypt in 3700 BC.
 The first record of its medicinal use in China was around 4000 BC.

 Important aspects of the cannabis plant, in both form and function show up in pairs ( i.e. two’s).
 Based on its use, cannabis is commonly divided into two main categories as marijuana and hemp and includes both.

 Marijuana (pictured left), contains the psychoactive property tetrahydrocannabinol (THC).
 Hemp, which is more fibrous and has trace levels to no psychoactive properties, is often used in the manufacture of products such as, rope, clothing and paper (pictured below)